Outline

 Topics

 - What is empathic listening?
+What is ethical listening?

 - Barriers to collaboration, including toxic competitiveness.